Ionic Vue

 For details, see Ionic documentation.

-You need to install the Alan SDK Cordova component and Alan Web Component package.
+You need to install the Alan AI SDK Cordova component and Alan AI Web Component package.

 1. Navigate to the folder where your app resides: